AntiLibrary5/nicools-kitchen/_posts/2025-08-21-lentils-meatballs-wrap.md

 ## Instructions

-1. Start by boiling the hell out of your lentils until their soggy
+1. Start by boiling the hell out of your lentils until they're soggy
 2. Drain your lentils, really well and put them in a bowl
 3. Add the salt, pepper and thyme and start smooshing the lentils with your hand until they form a paste (yep, quite disgusting)
 4. Add a handfull of breadcrumbs to suck up all the moisture